rem7i/takvimihtml/README.md

 To run the application locally, follow these steps:

 1. Clone the repository to your local machine.
+2. On your Terminal run this command `python -m http.server 80` within the cloned folder
-2. Open the `index.html` file in a web browser to view the application.
+3. Open the `index.html` file in an Editor of your choice and see your edits in real-time.

 ## Contributing